leslylopez43/VenueDjango/README.md

 ### as A Owner Or member of staff
-I can update or delete  product from the website log in with out to enter in admin system
+I can update or delete  product from the website logn-in, without to enter in Admin system

 ![Ariel Logo](/media/products/add_or_edit.webp)